xgi/castero/README.md

 Please see the default [castero.conf](https://github.com/xgi/castero/blob/master/castero/templates/castero.conf) for a list of available settings.

-Additionally, a file containing your list of feeds is located at `{HOME}/.local/share/castero/feeds`.
-This file is provided to avoid redownloading feeds on every startup.
-However, it is not intended to be manually modified.
-Removing this file will simply cause castero to replace it with an empty list next time you run the client.
+User data, including downloaded episodes and a database with your feed information is located at `{HOME}/.local/share/castero/`.
+These files are not intended to be manually modified.
+Removing the database will simply cause castero to replace it with an empty one the next time you run the client.

 ## Testing